violetgrass/middleware/docs/arch-log.md

 - Drop the idea of using a terminal middleware as final execution handling.
 It is too much boilerplate to handle routes and Endpoint Routing is already more interesting.
 - Establishing of a EndpointBuilder for metadata
 - Establishing of various dispatching delegates.

+## 2021-06-03 Exposing IEndpointBuilder and allow adding predicates in the endpoint builder

+- Addition of IServiceProvider to support extension methods which require services.
+- IEndpointBuilder supports annotation of required predicates (e.g. route annotations directly on endpoints instead of branching of middleware)